Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 13:15
 :   "So who will be fixing your stuff on monday when it gets to QA or tuesday when it gets to QA?" (`QA` expresses concern)-->

 *Cycle* is the team's name for a single development cadence.
 It is used for sets of features that are completed in synchrony with each other and that cannot be shipped incrementally.
-The opposite of this is a *continuum*, evident in boards such as `NON-CORE MODULE CONTINUUM` and `NON-FUNCTIONAL CONTINUUM`.
-Work done here can generally be shipped to production immediately after completion.
+The opposite of a cycle is a *continuum*, evident in boards such as `NON-CORE MODULE CONTINUUM` and `NON-FUNCTIONAL CONTINUUM`.
+Work completed on such boards can generally be shipped to production immediately after completion.